FBoucher/Not-a-Dog-Workshop/Part1-Deploying-the-startupSolution.md

 > The first time you get to this page some images are loaded, it;s normal that it takes more time.

 The website display in a list all images available in our storage.
 The intension is to have only picture of dogs.
-As you can see there is a picure of a cat in the on our dog images folder.
+As you can see there is a picture of a cat in the on our dog images folder.

-The goal of this workshop is to build an automatic solution that will discart all picture tha are not dogs.
+The goal of this workshop is to build an automatic solution that will discard all picture that are not dogs.

 ### Coming Next

-You hav now completed this part of the workshop.
-You can continue with Part 2: [Create an Cognitive Services](Part2-Create-an-Cognitive-Services.md)
+You have now completed this part of the workshop. **You can continue with Part 2: [Create an Cognitive Services](Part2-Create-an-Cognitive-Services.md)**.

+---

 ## Learn more